GitHub Copilot Metrics Viewer

 </p>

-The language breakdown analysis tab also displays a table showing the Accepted Prompts, Accepted Lines of Code, and Acceptance Rate (%) for each language over the past 28 days.
+The language breakdown analysis tab also displays a table showing the Accepted Prompts, Accepted Lines of Code, and Acceptance Rate (%) for each language over the selected time period.
 The entries are sorted by the number of _accepted lines of code descending_.

 ## Copilot Chat Metrics